 Why Do We Need a Kickstarter Alternative?

-I think it’s important to state that we at Virtuous Giant have absolutely nothing against Kickstarter.
+I think it’s important to state that we at Ignition WP have absolutely nothing against Kickstarter.
 We think it’s a great product, and have supported many successful (and unsuccessful) projects.
 The reason we choose not to model the Kickstarter process has nothing to do with its performance, but the way it is used.

 We have many friends, peers, and heroes that have attempted to raise money on Kickstarter.
 They busted their ass, often burning out email lists and social channels in order to reach that coveted 100%.